codacy/docs/docs/faq/troubleshooting/not-a-member-of-the-organization.md

     ![Checking the email address for a commit](images/not-a-member-of-the-organization-commit.png)

-    To verify which email addresses are associated with your Codacy account, click on your avatar on the top right-hand corner, select **Your account**, and open the page **Emails**:
+    To verify which email addresses are associated with the Codacy account, the user must click on their avatar on the top right-hand corner, select **Your account**, and open the page **Emails**:

     ![Email addresses associated with a user account](images/not-a-member-of-the-organization-account.png)